syrkis/miiii/paper/main.typ

 = Introduction

 It is well established that deep learning models can function as both archives (overfitting to training data) and algorithms (learning a generalizing rule), with more recent work focusing on the transition between these two modes @power2022, @nanda2023, @conmy2023.
-This work aims to further understand this dynamic, by training a deep learning model to solve a set of tasks, whose difficulty are spaced on a gradient.
-Specifucally, the tasks asks if a given natural number $n_0$ less than $n$ is a multiple of every prime number less than $sqrt(n)$, or if $n_0$ is prime.
-Given that the generelized solution to each varries in difficulty, the model will have varying degrees of generalization for any of the tasks, at given point during traing.
-The goal is to explore, and perhaps understand, the transition between overfitting and generalization.
+This work aims to further understand this dynamic, by training a deep learning model to solve an array of tasks of increasing difficulty.
+Specifucally, the tasks asks if a given natural number $n_0$ less than $n$ is a multiple of every prime number less than $sqrt(n)$.
+The reader should note that a natural number $n$ is prime if and only if it is not a multiple of any prime number less than $sqrt(n)$ (Sieve of Eratosthenes).

 = Related work

-*Generalization / Grokking* — #cite(<power2022>, form: "prose") shows generalization can happen #quote(attribution: cite(<power2022>), "[...] well past the point of overfitting"), dubbing the phenomenon "grokking".
+*Generalization and grokking* — #cite(<power2022>, form: "prose") shows generalization can happen #quote(attribution: cite(<power2022>), "[...] well past the point of overfitting"), dubbing the phenomenon "grokking".
 The phenomenon is now well established @nanda2023, @humayun2024, @wang2024, @conmy2023, @lee2024a.
 By regarding the series of gradients as a stochastic signal, #cite(<lee2024a>, form: "prose") propose decomposing the signal into two components: a fast-varying overfitting component and a slow-varying generalization component.
 They then show that amplification of the slow-varying component significantly accelerates grokking substantially (more than fifty-fold in some cases).
 This is similar to momentum and AdamW, but the authors explain why it is not the same and can be used in alongside AdamW #cite(<lee2024a>, supplement: "p.
 8") (I am trying to understand this better).

-*Mechanistic interpretability (MI)* — #cite(<nanda2023>, form:"prose") trains a transformer model to generalize the modular addition task ($(a + b) mod 113$ for all $a, b$ pairs, $a, b < 113$).
+*Mechanistic interpretability (MI)* — #cite(<nanda2023>, form:"prose") reverse engineers a transformer model trained to generalize to compute solutions to @nanda

+$
+  y = (x_1 + x_2) mod p, quad forall x_1, x_2 in {
+    0, 1, ..., p-1
+  }, quad p "is prime"
+$<nanda>

 The learned algorithm is then reverse engineered using a qualitative approach (probing, plotting, and guessing).
 It is discovered that the generalized circuit uses a discrete Fourier transform (rotation in the complex plane) to solve the problem.

 #cite(<conmy2023>, form: "prose") further attempts to automate aspects of the mechanistic interpretability work flow.
 MI is a relatively new field, and the methods are still being developed.
 #cite(<lipton2018>, form: "prose") discusses various definitions of interpretability, including mechanistic interpretability (though they don't call it that).